riskydissonance/DevOpsInf/README.md

 * Nginx reverse proxy for all the above.
 * Postgres for DB

-Just running `docker compose --build up` should start all the above infrastructure and allow them to communicate.
+Just running `docker-compose --build up` should start all the above infrastructure and allow them to communicate.

 Volumes on WSL are mounted at: `/mnt/wsl/docker-desktop-mount-points`